 F: Grand Daughter

-In case A dies intestate, then the right of property vests in his son C and his wife B, then both of them will share equal right in the property i.e. ½ each
+In case A dies without a will, then the right of property vests in his son C and his wife B, then both of them will share equal right in the property i.e. ½ each

-However, if C was dead, and A dies intestate, then the right in property shall vest in B, D, E & F. Where, B, D, (E & F) will share 1/3rd each of the property.
+However, if C was dead, and A dies without a will, then the right in property shall vest in B, D, E & F. Where, B, D, (E & F) will share 1/3rd each of the property.
 Therefore the individual share of E & F shall be 1/6th each.

 2. In case of Deceased Daughter